 Staghorn Coral Restoration

-Lauderdale-By-The-Sea is one of the few communities in America which has a living coral reef system located within swimming distance of the beach.
-We are one of the most popular spots for beach diving in Florida.
-Coral reefs provide valuable protection from hurricanes and critical habitat for tropical fish, lobsters, sea fans and corals.
-Unfortunately, like many coral reefs around the world, ours has suffered from natural and man-made events.
-With our fragile reefs so close to the shore, protecting and expanding them has been a high priority for the town.
+The Town of Lauderdale-By-The-Sea is one of the few communities in Florida with a living coral reef located within 100 yards of its beach.
+Our reefs provide valuable protection from hurricanes and critical habitat for tropical fish, sea turtles, lobsters, sea fans, corals and other marine life.
+Unfortunately, like many reefs worldwide, our coral reefs suffer from natural and man-made impacts.
+Protecting and expanding our near-shore reef habitat is an environmental priority for the Town.

-Our Town is now the northernmost site on the planet for staghorn coral transplanting.
-Our partnership with NSU is unique as we know of no other municipality in Florida which has partnered with a major university to help a threatened coral species recover.
-The Town is now considering starting a second staghorn restoration project with NSU.
+Lauderdale-By-The-Sea is the northernmost site on the planet for staghorn coral transplanting.
+We believe our partnership with NSU is unique.
+We know of no other municipality in Florida which has teamed up with a major university to help a threatened coral species recover.

 Staghorn corals are in severe decline and were listed as threatened in 2006 by the federal government.
-We believe our innovative staghorn transplanting program will help improve the long-term sustainability of the species and provide valuable new habitat for marine life.
-Coral reefs, which help break waves and storm surge, are the first line of defense in helping to mitigate severe beach erosion.
+Our staghorn transplanting program will help improve the long-term sustainability of the species and provide valuable new habitat for marine life.